-ome and enditure page 3 of CQ

-Income and expenditure should be calculated using the accruals based accounting method.
+ome and enditure page 3 of CQ Income and expenditure should be calculated using the accruals based accounting method.
 3A Total income The total income generated by your credit union during the financial year to date (YTD).
-Total income may include:

-entrance fees;

-interest receivable on loans;

-interest on investments; and

-grants released during the financial year to date (YTD).

-However, this is not an exhaustive list.
+Total income may include: entrance fees; interest receivable on loans; interest on investments; and grants released during the financial year to date (YTD). · However, this is not an exhaustive list.
 3B Total expenditure The total expenditure by your credit union during the financial year to date (YTD).
 We advise credit union s to make provision here for known expenses such as audit fees and other known fees payable by the credit union for the financial year.
 The purpose of this is to offset any fluctuation in your credit union 's solvency/capital position, especially in the first quarter of the credit union financial year when many expenses fall due.
 Provisions for anticipated tax and dividends are required by CREDS 5.2.1R.
 Tax is usually payable on any interest received on bank accounts or investments (unless it clearly stipulates that the investment is exempt from taxation).
 Provisioning will be made pro rata on a monthly or quarterly basis.
 If you have any questions regarding the tax your credit union will need to pay you should consult your local Inland Revenue office.
 4A Total assets The total assets of your credit union that appear on the Balance Sheet of the relevant monthly financial statement.
-It may include the following:

-Investments

-Investments of juvenile deposits

-Total loans to members

-Cash and bank balances

-This is not an exclusive list.
+It may include the following: Investments Investments of juvenile deposits Total loans to members Cash and bank balances This is not an exclusive list.
 Your credit union will need to refer to its relevant Balance Sheet.
 Please note: Unused overdrafts should not be included when calculating the total assets of your credit union .

-4B Total liabilities (including reserves) The total liabilities of your credit union , that appear on the Balance Sheet of the relevant Monthly Financial Statement of your credit union .
-It may include the following:

-Total shares of members

-• Reserves

-Juvenile savings

-Total borrowings at 2E above

-This is not an exclusive list.
-Your credit union will need to refer to its relevant Balance Sheet.
+If a credit union has revalued its property fixed assets upwards, the revalued amount of total assets should not be included here.
+Instead, include here the value of total assets excluding any upward property revaluation.
+The revalued amount of total assets, including any upward property revaluation, should be calculated in section 16 of the supplementary analysis of the quarterly return (CQ) for credit unions .